vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 Setting | Description
 -------- | ----------
 Note Default Player Visibility | For new notes, if by default the player visibility option is checked or not.
+Players Can Add Notes | If checked players will be allowed to add their own notes to the calendar.

 ### Third Party Module Import/Export